 The mandatory curriculum is the same as the 10-hour general industry, but the time dedicated to each topic is extended.
 The elective topics include the same as the 10-hour electives but also include hazardous materials, permit-required confined spaces, lockout/tagout, machine guarding, welding, introduction to industrial hygiene, blood-borne pathogens, ergonomics, fall protection, safety and health programs, powered industrial vehicles, and seven hours of optional material covering industry hazards, policies, and an expansion on required topics.

 As you can see, the curriculum is well-defined and follows a robust topic matrix.
 The standardized curriculum ensures that each attendee receives similar training no matter their unique work situation.
 Due to the varied range of topics, all attendees walk away from the training with a foundation of knowledge about how to recognize and identify hazards in many different settings.
 But for all the benefits of the OSHA 10-hour and 30-hour training program, it still has limitations that prevent it from being the only components of an effective company training program.

 What OSHA-Authorized Training Is NOT!

 Does NOT offer any additional indemnity or level of compliance over other training alternatives.

-Employers often assume that because the training is authorized by a government agency that it provides some additional level of compliance over other training programs.
+Employers often assume that because the training is authorized by a government agency, it provides some additional level of compliance over other training programs.
 The fact is that this is just not so.

 Companies that participate in the OSHA Outreach program by providing OSHA 10- and 30-hour training to their employees will still be found legally responsible for workplace accidents and fatalities that occur.
 An employer receives no additional indemnification for providing OSHA 10- and 30-hour training to workers over other safety training alternatives.
 The training provided by this program is intended to provide basic safety hazard awareness; it is up to the employee and employer to ensure that operations are properly performed.

 Not necessarily the best approach to ensuring safety and compliance.